 If you are pursuing or considering an IUG, keep the following rules in mind regarding graduation as a Schreyer Scholar:

-- A maximum of 12 500-level credits may be applied towards the 14-credit upper-division (junior/senior) honors credit requirement.
+- A maximum of 12 500-level credits may be applied towards the 14-credit upper-division (third-year/fourth-year) honors credit requirement.
 Only those 500-level classes appearing on the final undergraduate transcript, as a result of approved semester reports, may be applied.
 700- and 800-level courses (in the School of International Affairs and Architectural Engineering, respectively) are treated as 500-level for the purposes of this rule.
 600-level courses may not appear on the undergraduate transcript.

 - In IUGs where the master's thesis is approved to satisfy the undergraduate honors thesis requirement, it must follow all of the steps in the previous section: thesis proposal, mid-year check-in, format review, and final submission.